-Hunter Technology Corp.: Hunter Technology - Strategic Partnership With WellDatabase
+Hunter Technology Corp.: Hunter Technology - Strategic Partnership with Welldatabase

-VANCOUVER, British Columbia, April 21, 2021 (GLOBE NEWSWIRE) -- Hunter Technology Corp.
-(TSX-V: HOC; OTCQB: HOILF; WKN: A2QEYH, FSE: RWPM, ISIN: CA4457371090) ("Hunter" or the "Company") is pleased to announce a strategic partnership with WellDatabase, a leading oil and gas data Software-as-a-Service (SaaS) company headquartered in Houston, Texas, specializing in consolidating, and analysing oil and gas data.
+Vancouver, British Columbia--(Newsfile Corp. - April 21, 2021) - Hunter Technology Corp.
+(TSXV: HOC) (OTCQB: HOILF) (WKN: A2QEYH) (FSE: RWPM) (ISIN: CA4457371090) ("Hunter" or the "Company") is pleased to announce a strategic partnership with WellDatabase, a leading oil and gas data Software-as-a-Service (SaaS) company headquartered in Houston, Texas specializing in consolidating, and analysing oil and gas data.

 The WellDatabase partnership will allow Hunter to fully integrate with and capitalize on WellDatabase's decades of operational E&P data from across the United States and Canada.
 Enhanced value benefits to OilEx users include: